shamiul-anik/insta-shohor/README.md

 ## Issue List (Solved)
-1. Setting the right User Image in the Article.
+1. Setting the right user image in the articles.
-2.
+2. Description not showing properly issue fixing (displayContent() updating).
 3.
 4.
 5.